-Fresh jalapenos stuffed with a creamy and savory filling, topped with buttery toasted panko, and baked to golden perfection.
-Baked Jalapeno Poppers are the ultimate game-day appetizer!
+Fresh jalapenos stuffed with a creamy and cheesy filling, topped with buttery toasted panko, and baked to golden perfection.
+Crispy Baked Jalapeno Poppers are the ultimate game-day appetizer!

-These Baked Jalapeno Poppers are a lighter version of the traditional deep-fried poppers.
-Even though they’re a healthier version, these poppers are still crispy, delicious, and bursting with flavor!
+These homemade oven Baked Jalapeno Poppers are a lighter version of the traditional deep-fried poppers.
+Even though they're a healthier version, they are still crispy, delicious, and bursting with flavor!

-These easy baked poppers make a great party appetizer and will be a guaranteed hit.
-Serve these Baked Jalapeno Poppers up with a side of creamy ranch at your Super Bowl party!
+This quick and easy oven-baked appetizer make a great party dish and will be a guaranteed hit.
+Serve these spicy Baked Jalapeno Poppers up with a side of creamy ranch dressing at your Super Bowl party!

 You can make a large amount at once.
 Double (or even triple) this recipe for a crowd and bake them all at once!